 What to Eat as a Runner

-For more information on clean eating, check out this article from Runners World: Four Easy Ways for Runners to Eat Clean.
+For more information on a clean-eating runner's diet, check out this article from Runners World: Four Easy Ways for Runners to Eat Clean.

 We’ve partnered up with some local fitness bloggers to bring you some delicious and healthy recipe ideas to enjoy as a runner: